Dyall History, Family Crest & Coats of Arms

 Actually there were earlier listings of the family that should now be mentioned.
 Those were found in the Hundredorum Rolls of 1273 and both were in Suffolk: Ralph de la Dale and Thomas de la Dale.

-Further to the north in Scotland and between the two aforementioned rolls, we found Johannes de Dale was charter witness at Yester, 1374 and later, Syme of Daile and Jok of Dail of the Newtoun was listed in Ayrshire, 1470.
+Further to the north in Scotland, we found Johannes de Dale was charter witness at Yester, 1374 and later, Syme of Daile and Jok of Dail of the Newtoun was listed in Ayrshire, 1470.

 Early History of the Dyall family